All we know about Daniel Khalife - Royal Signals soldier on the run from prison

 Who is Daniel Abed Khalife?
-Royal Signals soldier accused of planting fake bombs
+Royal Signals soldier and terror suspect on the run

 Military computer engineer at large after escaping Wandsworth prison by clinging to food delivery van